Technology

 Fighting antibiotic resistance through a novel mechanism of action utilizing the synergistic bactericidal activity of silver and ebselen.

-Ebselen and silver has synergistic bactericidal effect
+Ebselen and silver has a synergistic bactericidal effect

-EbsArgent® and its components
+EbsArgent™ and its components

 Ebselen is a small selenium-containing molecule already evaluated in several clinical trials for treatment of such wide varieties of diseases as brain ischemia and stroke, critical illness, or hearing loss.
 Most beneficial effects of ebselen in such applications are due to its passing through the blood-brain barrier and acting, in mammalian cells, as an efficient antioxidant compound catalytically propelled by the mammalian thioredoxin and glutathione systems.
 Ebselen is approved for use in phase III clinical trials (oral administration) and lacks any known toxic side effects at therapeutic doses.

 Silver has since ancient times been used as an antibiotic agent and is still included in many antimicrobial formulations, with silver ions being the main antibiotically active form.
 Its use as an antimicrobial agent in topical applications is well established and considered safe for humans.
-Silver ions are used in very small amounts in EbsArgent®, enough to exhibit the necessary bactericidal effect, but well below toxicity limits.
+Silver ions are used in very small amounts in EbsArgent, enough to exhibit the necessary bactericidal effect, but well below toxicity limits.

-The true innovation of EbsArgent® is the groundbreaking discovery by the company founder, late Prof. Arne Holmgren, and his co-workers, that a combination of small amounts of silver nitrate and ebselen gains a remarkably efficient synergistic bactericidal activity.
-Several studies show that this combination has very limited toxicity to human cells or when evaluated in mouse models of bacterial infections, while EbsArgent® shows promising antibacterial and in some cases life-saving antimicrobial activity.
+The true innovation of EbsArgent is the groundbreaking discovery by the company founder, late Prof. Arne Holmgren, and his co-workers, that a combination of small amounts of silver nitrate and ebselen gains a remarkably efficient synergistic bactericidal activity.
+Several studies show that this combination has very limited toxicity to human cells or when evaluated in mouse models of bacterial infections, while EbsArgent shows promising antibacterial and in some cases life-saving antimicrobial activity.

 Promising research results with the technology of Thioredoxin Systems AB

-Professor Holmgren and his research group studied the therapeutic effects of EbsArgent® and related compounds for several years, and some of his former group members are continuing that work up to present day.
+Professor Holmgren and his research group studied the therapeutic effects of EbsArgent and related compounds for several years, and some of his former group members are continuing that work up to present day.
 Promising results on our technology, as covered by the company patent portfolio, include the following key observations (see the linked research articles for further in-depth information):

-• EbsArgent® has synergistic activity against Yersinia pseudotuberculosis.
+• EbsArgent has synergistic activity against Yersinia pseudotuberculosis.
 Link (2022)

-• EbsArgent® effectively kills uropathogenic E. coli or Acinetobacter baumannii, showing curative efficacy in mouse models.
+• EbsArgent effectively kills uropathogenic E. coli or Acinetobacter baumannii, showing curative efficacy in mouse models.
 Link (2020) and Link (2020)

 • Ebselen topically given on skin has efficacy against infections by multidrug-resistant Staphylococcus aureus in rat models.
 Link (2020)

-• EbsArgent® is effective in killing multidrug-resistant E. coli strains and shows promising efficacy in treatment of peritonitis with such pathogens in mouse models.
+• EbsArgent is effective in killing multidrug-resistant E. coli strains and shows promising efficacy in treatment of peritonitis with such pathogens in mouse models.
 Link (2017)

 • Ebselen kills several pathogenic microbes of several species, including Bacillus subtilis, Staphylococcus aureus, Bacillus cereus and Mycobacterium tuberculosis.
 Link (2016)